forTEXT/gitma/docs/source/class_annotation_collection.rst

 CATMA_2A4C8A4E-2842-44D2-B2E2-F9A6AE2B8063  bettelweib-event_type  wenn man  vom St. Gotthard kommt                                          non_event      characters
 ==========================================  =====================  ========================================================================  =============  ===========  ================

+**Step 2:** Add property values:

 For every property per annotation a table row will be created.
 In these tables only the **values** column is editable.
 If you want to add multiple values for a property seperate the values by a comma.
+Finish your annotations by saving the csv file.

+**Step 3:** Load the added property values in your CATMA project

 After you finished the property annotations within the csv file you can load the annotations to the CATMA gitlab.
 ::